demisto/content-docs/docs/concepts/faq.md

 You can also write code directly in the [Cortex XSOAR UI](../concepts/xsoar-ide) but is not recommended if you want to reuse the code.
 Check [here](getting-started-guide#are-you-planning-to-contribute) for details.

 :::note
-Please note that IDEs are used only for writing Integrations and Automations, everything else (i.e. Playbooks) should be done in the Cortex XSOAR UI
+Please note that IDEs are used only for writing Integrations and Automations, everything else (i.e. Playbooks/Dashboards/Layouts/etc.) should be done in the Cortex XSOAR UI
 :::

 ## Which tools should I use?